tdemareuil/StreetGender/README.md

 1) Use a list of all French first names + associated gender in order to classify the roads that include a first name.
 I used the list of all first names between 1900 and 2019 published by INSEE at this [address](https://www.insee.fr/fr/statistiques/2540004?sommaire=4767262#consulter).

-2) Do the same with English first names, extracted from the list of all first names given in Scotland since 1910 - available [here](https://www.nrscotland.gov.uk/files//statistics/babies-names/19/babies-first-names-all-names-all-years.csv).
+2) Do the same with first names from other languages: I added English first names, extracted from the list of all first names given in Scotland since 1910 (available [here](https://www.nrscotland.gov.uk/files//statistics/babies-names/19/babies-first-names-all-names-all-years.csv)) and some of the most common Italian first names (found [here](https://www.rinonline.it/studenti_nomi_propri_persona.htm)).

 3) To classify some of the roads without a first name, hard-code the gender of a list of words commonly included in street names - especially the military titles, religious titles or titles of nobility (ex: 'Maréchal', 'Général', 'Président', 'Madame', 'Monsieur', 'Duc', 'Duchesse', etc.).